Fatbab/retrospective_meetings/README.md

 I’ll pause here in case there are any questions…
 Alright, we have got some good discussion ahead of us, I'd like to remind everyone to please wait for your turn and to also refrain from adding comments after your turn.
 I will allow for a re-cap time at the end of each round and if your point wasn't brought up by then, you'll have a chance to share.
-This is crucial to ensure we give everyone a fair chance to participate, we get to complete all the steps and maximize group's time utility.
+This is crucial to ensure we give everyone a fair chance to participate, complete all the steps and maximize the group's time utility.

 ---
 Final notes: